Is It Worth

 Per diem is a daily allowance contractors pay travelers to cover meals and incidentals while working away from home.
 Under IRS rules, per diem paid at or below the federal GSA rate is completely non-taxable — you receive it as cash with no withholding.
 For most journeymen, this is the biggest financial lever in the traveling decision.

-Per diem rates are not posted on most local dispatch pages — they're job-specific and contractor-specific.
-Where2Bro (Bo Moreno) and GoHereBro both surface per diem on specific active calls.
-Always ask the dispatcher: “Does this call include per diem, and at what rate?” before committing to a travel.
+Per diem rates are not posted on most local dispatch pages — they're job- and contractor-specific.
+Sometimes contractors post the per diem on the call itself; often you don't find out until you call dispatch.
+Always ask the dispatcher: “Does this call include per diem, and at what rate?” before committing.

 If you're in a 22% federal bracket + 5% state = 27% marginal tax rate, $125/day non-taxable per diem is equivalent to ~$171/day in taxable wages.
 Over 22 working days, that's $2,750/month non-taxable = equivalent to $3,767/month in wages.
 This is why travelers in high-per-diem markets often net more than locals in higher-wage markets.